ARM-software/abi-aa/aapcs64/aapcs64.rst

 The shared-ZA interface is so called because it allows the subroutine to share ZA contents with its caller.
 This can be useful if an SME operation is split into several cooperating subroutines.

+The `agnostic-ZA`_ interface is intended to be called from any subroutine without requiring a change to PSTATE.ZA.
+Subroutines with an `agnostic-ZA`_ interface behave like subroutines with a `private-ZA`_ interface when ZA is off or dormant on entry, but must additionally allow ZA to be active on entry; in this case, the subroutine must preserve all state associated with PSTATE.ZA when returning normally.

 Subroutines with a `private-ZA`_ interface and subroutines with a `shared-ZA`_ interface can both (at their option) choose to guarantee that they